 I grew up with my basic needs covered.
 I didn’t starve, I never lacked a roof over my head, and I always went to school.
 Nothing really to moan about, right?
-I later found out that while I was attending a shitty school where not only did I not get an education but actually got bullied, my siblings (it feels weird even saying the word) went to an elite school that opened all kinds of doors for them.
+I later found out that while I was attending a shitty school where not only did I not get an education but actually got bullied, his other, official children (when I found out about their existence) went to an expensive school I always wanted to attend.

 Oh but his balls didn’t end there.
-In yet another meeting, he actually got the nerve to explain he didn’t really want a kid with my mother in the first place.
+I think it was in yet another meeting,though it might’ve been the same, he actually got the nerve to explain he didn’t really want a kid with my mother in the first place.
 He went on and on about how she tricked him saying she was taking the pill when she wasn’t.
 What was I supposed to answer to that?
 Did he not suspect I had put two and two together by then?
 Maybe he did and that’s why he was justifying himself?
 I don’t know how on earth he ever thought that was a good idea, but what’s clear to me is that my feelings were not a factor in the equation.

 I didn’t see him or talk to him in several years.
 Then one day he calls me on my cell to congratulate me for getting a diploma at my uni.
 I was so incredibly pissed I felt I was going to explode.
 How could he dare calling me?
 To congratulate me?
 Really?
 So now he cared?
 I’ve been a straight A’s student all my life, did it not occur to him that I might have needed his praise more when I was a kid?